-Ingleburn Suited for Affordable Yes, subject to feasibility testing (see section 8.4). housing contributions Ingleburn local centre is an ideal location of affordable housing as there is significant potential for new residential development and the location offers access to jobs, transport and services. scheme new residential development and the location offers access to jobs, transport and services.
-Suggested development Medium Term timeframe NSW Government's vision Retain the general industrial character on the western side of the railway line, while adding high and medium density living along within 400m of the station and introduce a business park zone as a buffer between residential and industrial land uses.
+Ingleburn Suited for Affordable housing contributions scheme Yes, subject to feasibility testing (see section 8.4).
+Ingleburn local centre is an ideal location of affordable housing as there is significant potential for new residential development and the location offers access to jobs, transport and services.
+Suggested development timeframe Medium Term NSW Government's vision Retain the general industrial character on the western side of the railway line, while adding high and medium density living along within 400m of the station and introduce a business park zone as a buffer between residential and industrial land uses.
 The eastern side of the station will be generally retained with increased green links and connectivity through the residential area.
 Development outlook A planning proposal (PP-2020-1845) was submitted for the Ingleburn Town Centre on 18 April 2019, which proposed up to 3,240 dwellings and 1,120 jobs in the Ingleburn Town Centre.
 This planning proposal is no longer proceeding.
 A new planning proposal (PP-2022-3712) for the Ingleburn CBD has been lodged, with the review having commenced on 19 October 2022.
 This planning proposal seeks to implement the Ingleburn Precinct Plan in the Glenfield to Macarthur Urban Renewal Corridor Strategy and provide for urban renewal of the Ingleburn town centre by providing for: Increased building heights Increased density of development (commercial and residential) Improved flood evacuation routes Increased public open space Improved car park provision Improved pedestrian access and mobility

 High level analysis has been undertaken to identify lots with theoretical development potential.
-The method for determining lots with development potential is outlined in Appendix B. The results are shown in Figure 65 with the shaded lots having theoretical potential for additional housing and the shading indicating the size of the lot.
-The analysis does not take into account lot sin consolidated ownership or site specific constraints.
+The method for determining lots with development potential is outlined in Appendix B. The results are shown in Figure 62 with the shaded lots having theoretical potential for additional housing and the shading indicating the size of the lot.
+The analysis does not take into account lots in consolidated ownership or site specific constraints.
 It provides an indicative assessment of the relative ease of redevelopment in one location compared to another.

-Figure 61: Lots with theoretical housing potential in Ingleburn
+Figure 62: Lots with theoretical housing potential in Ingleburn